gravity-ui/uikit/src/components/Toaster/README.md

 ## Usage as singleton

+Toaster has singleton, so when initialized in different parts of the application, the same instance will be returned.
+On initialization it is possible to pass className, that will be assigned to dom-element which is wrapping all toasts.

 ### React < 18

 ```js
 import {Toaster} from '@gravity-ui/uikit';
 const toaster = new Toaster();
 ```

+or

 ```js
 import {toaster} from '@gravity-ui/uikit/toaster-singleton';